6 Small Business Growth Strategies

-Small businesses, like people, don’t necessarily grow all at once.
-Just as we use many measures to show a person’s growth—in height, weight, age, and accomplishments—we evaluate business growth using a variety of factors.
+Small businesses don’t necessarily grow all at once and if you’re just starting a business it can be hard to see growth in its very early stages.
+Just like we use many measures to show a person’s growth—in height, weight, age, and accomplishments—we evaluate business growth using a variety of factors too.
 Similarly, small business growth can be measured with a whole host of metrics.

 From external factors, like customer demand and sales trends, to internal measures like financial records, employee headcount, and company culture, there are many ways to measure small business growth.
 And each of these measurements will provide a unique snapshot of one aspect of your business.
 Together, these business growth indicators provide a composite view of how your company is doing, and where it’s projected to go.